 A lack of B12 (and/or folate) results in red blood cells being underdeveloped.
 Pernicious anaemia is a type of macrocytic anaemia, referring to the way in which fatter blood cells are less able to carry oxygen around the body (also termed Megaloblastic Anaemia).

-How’s It Different To B12 Deficiency?
+How Is Pernicious Anaemia Different To B12 Deficiency?

 B12 deficiency can be due to various reasons, including a diet that’s lacking in such important vitamins, Inflammatory Bowel Diseases, and certain medications.
 With adjustments to lifestyle and temporary or oral B12 supplementation, B12 levels can be increased and made stable.
 However, for those with PA, ingesting B12 doesn’t help as the stomach doesn’t absorb it.
 Levels will continue to drop after an initial B12 injection because the body is unable to maintain B12.
 Ongoing B12 injections, generally for life, are required for those with PA.
 If left untreated, pernicious anaemia can have serious complications.